poplars-dev/poplars-dev.github.io/_customizations/poplar_auditfield.md

 {% include figure.html url="https://s3.amazonaws.com/dev.expi/content/poplar_auditfield/config_all_fields.png"
                       description="Monitor the IDINVC, PONBR, DISCPCT fields on A/P Invoice headers." %}

-When a monitored field is changed, if the user manking the change is not the user that initially entered the data for the object, the details of the change are logged in the Extender Audit Log.
+When a monitored field is changed, if the user making the change is not the user that initially entered the data for the object, the details of the change are logged in the Extender Audit Log.